apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 ### Global vs. "Stored" Tracers and Instruments

 Tracing works similarly to swift-log and swift-metrics, in the sense that there is a global "backend" configured at application start, by end-users (developers) of an application.
-And this is how using `InstrumentationSystem/tracer` gets the "right" tracer at runtime.
+And this is how using `Tracing/InstrumentationSystem/tracer` gets the "right" tracer at runtime.

 #### Should my library accept a tracer parameter?

 You may be tempted to allow users to configure a tracer as part of your applications initialization.
 Generally we advise against that pattern, because it makes it confusing which library needs to be configured, how, and where -- and if libraries are composed, perhaps the setting is not available to the actual "end-user" anymore.

 On the other hand, it may be valuable for testing scenarios to be able to set a tracer on a specific instance of your library.
-Therefore, if you really want to offer a configurable `Instrument` or `Tracer` then we suggest defaulting this setting to `nil`, and if it is `nil`, reaching to the global `InstrumentationSystem/instrument` or `InstrumentationSystem/tracer` - this way it is possible to override a tracer for testing on a per-instance basis, but the default mode of operation that end-users expect from libraries remains working.
+Therefore, if you really want to offer a configurable `Instrument` or `Tracer` then we suggest defaulting this setting to `nil`, and if it is `nil`, reaching to the global `InstrumentationSystem/instrument` or `Tracing/InstrumentationSystem/tracer` - this way it is possible to override a tracer for testing on a per-instance basis, but the default mode of operation that end-users expect from libraries remains working.

 #### Honoring a caller's scope

-A library observes a caller's `withTracer(_:_:)` scope only if it resolves the instrument *per call*, through the free-function `withSpan` / `startSpan` or `InstrumentationSystem/instrument` at the emission site.
+A library observes a caller's ``withTracer(_:_:)-mixl`` scope only if it resolves the instrument *per call*, through the free-function `withSpan` / `startSpan` or `InstrumentationSystem/instrument` at the emission site.
 A library that captures a `Tracer` once at construction ignores any scope entered later, so resolve per call unless you deliberately want to pin one instrument to an instance.

 #### Testing your library's instrumentation

+``withTracer(_:_:)-mixl``
-`withTracer(_:_:)` is the recommended way to test span emission and context propagation from a library.
+is the recommended way to test span emission and context propagation from a library.
 Each test sets its own in-memory tracer as the active instrument for the duration of a closure.
 Because the binding is task-local, tests run in parallel without serialization or global-state cleanup.